 Commercial fisheries face several challenges, including increased regulation, an aging fleet, and changing environmental conditions.
 Oregon Sea Grant informs decision-makers and the public about Oregon fisheries and how the community effects local seafood production and consumption.

 Amanda is located in Astoria.
 She provides community education programs that foster sustainability of fisheries.
-She also works closely with commercial fishermen, researchers and managers to develop innovative solutions for reducing bycatch fisheries and reducing the instances of whale entanglements.
+She also works closely with commercial fishermen, researchers, and managers to develop innovative solutions for reducing bycatch fisheries and reducing the risks of whale entanglements.

 Leigh is a marine ecologist, providing and extending information about current research on marine mammal behavior.
 She works with the whale entanglement group and collaborates with the Oregon Dungeness Crab Commission to better understand how whale distribution overlaps with fishing to help identify areas of whale entanglement risk.
 Her research focuses on the ecology and conservation of marine megafauna, including seabirds, marine mammals, sharks, and turtles.